AI CODE REVIEW

 AI Tools for Developer Productivity

-Where AI clearly helps (use it here):
+Where AI clearly helps:

-• Test/documentation scaffolding to cut toil
+• Test/documentation scaffolding

 Raw generation isn’t gone, it’s just surrounded by guardrails.
 Forward-looking teams pair code generators with AI code review and security scanners (often in the same platform) so “almost right” never reaches main.